-All across Indonesia, Es Copi Susu is literally translated to iced milk coffee that has coffee grounds that settle toward the bottom of the cup.
-In recent years, Es Copi Susu has seen some recipe changes that have made it even more popular across the globe.
+All across Indonesia, Es Kopi Susu is literally translated to iced milk coffee that has coffee grounds that settle toward the bottom of the cup.
+In recent years, Es Kopi Susu has seen some recipe changes that have made it even more popular across the globe.

 The Start Of Something Sweet

 It’s no hidden secret that Es Kopi Susu has been around for decades and is an espresso-based drink that uses chilled milk and ice cubes to make it refreshing.
 In the beginning, the drink often was brewed very crudely and was unfiltered.
 The coffee grounds would still be inside the espresso and usually sank to the bottom of the cup.
 Whether or not this was intentional, it depended on the coffee houses throughout Indonesia that served this drink.

 There are many scatter recipes that show there are subtle recipe changes including the type of sugar that’s used.
 Some agree that brown sugar is the best, while others firmly stick to using palm sugar.
 There is also a difference in milk that is used, since the original recipes call for condensed milk in a can, while others recommend using fresh whole milk.
 One can imagine that condensed milk will last longer than fresh milk, especially in balmy Indonesia.

 But for most coffee drinks that start somewhere in this world, Es Kopi Susu took a while to catch on.
 It was through careful marketing that helped it to become a global success.
 It also helped a local coffee shop in Jakarta to become the best-known credit to who changed the recipe and turned into an overnight success.